dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-09-22-instead-of-complaining.md

 ---
-Instead of complaining about big PRs to review
+title: Instead of complaining about big PRs to review
 ---

 you should do reviews way faster and you'll get way smaller PRs to review.